Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## YOLO Architecture

 ![alt text](yolo_architecture.png)
-* YOLO is composed with 24 convolutional layers and 2 fully connected layers.
+* YOLO is composed of 24 convolutional layers and 2 fully connected layers.
-* Covolutional layers train datas based on filter, weight, and bias.
+* Convolutional layers train datas based on filter, weight, and bias.
 * Fully connected layers transfer 2d to 1d array which is used for classification results.

 ## Why YOLOv5x?